Illinois Freedom of Information Act: Purpose

 The American understanding of the right to know is based on the First Amendment to the United States Constitution.
 Freedom of speech depends on freedom to collect information about which to speak, and the Framers of the Constitution recognized the importance of an informed populace to democratic government.
-Because the Constitution doesn't expressly provide for a "right to know", statutory and common law define it.
+The "right to know" is provided not by the Constitution, but rather defined by statutory and common law.

 Illinois law has recognized the public's right to access and inspect public records and information about the workings of their government.
 The courts have also recognized a common law duty to disclose public records, balanced against an individual's right to privacy and the interests of the government.
 Access to records concerning the use of public funds is guaranteed by the Constitution of Illinois, which provides: "Reports and records of the obligation, receipt and use of public funds of the State, units of local government and school districts are public records available for inspection by the public according to law."
 This constitutional provision has been implemented through the State Records Act and Local Records Act, which require agencies to permit inspection and copying of records related to public funds.
 Certain statutes have also required specific officials to make their records open to public inspection.

 Since the public policy of Illinois has promoted access to public records, the enactment of FOIA did not drastically change the substance of Illinois law.
 FOIA is significant because it provides a comprehensive statutory statement of longstanding public policy, provides a codified balancing of competing interests recognized by common law, and establishes procedures to promote public inspection of records.
 The purpose of FOIA is codified in section 1 of the act: